davidcgong/personal_site/content/posts/2019-02-11-trading-options-on-robinhood.md

 But before we get into any of the trades that occurred and some of the things I have learned, here are a few key important attitudes that I have developed through experience:

 *   As a trader, you are only right for so long.
 In other words, **when a reasonable return is presented, take it**.
 Factoring in theta/time decay and consolidations in stock pricing, it is important to not be too greedy.
-*   Be patient.
-Taking in small profits and not willing to cut losses ultimately leads to a net loss over time. **Riding the bull is very profitable, but be ready to cash in when consolidation starts**.
-What comes up must come down!
-*   Naked calls and puts are okay, but **for lower-risk plays with decent returns, strategies such as straddles, strangles, spreads, and iron condors are much better for overall account growth over time.**
+*   Naked calls and puts are okay, but for lower-risk plays with decent returns, strategies such as **straddles, strangles, spreads, and iron condors are much better for overall account growth over time.**
 *   Probability is the name of the game. **Think of how likely a stock will continue an upward trend and when it will need to go through consolidation**.
 Reading up on news and observing moving average candlesticks are effective here.

-I'll go over these four points based on some anecdotes and how I lost the potential for a lot of money while also losing some money.
+I'll go over these three points based on some anecdotes and how I lost the potential for a lot of money while also losing some money.

 At the same time, I will also go over what made trading this month successful.
 At the end of the day, however, locking in consistent profits in green is of most importance.

-### Taking reasonable returns
+## Taking reasonable returns

 Before talking about when to draw the line when it comes to taking returns and how to make an accurate prediction of when the stock will rebound or consolidate, I'd like to first talk about behavioral finance and a probable reason why it kills off the profits of so many traders.